 - Not many in the West are aware that Indonesia has the fourth largest population in the world; we don’t get much news about Indonesia in Europe and North America.

 - The median age in the EU, Japan, and Russia are all 40 years or more.
-The USA is not far behind at 38.5.
+The USA and China are not far behind at 38.5.and 38.4.
 These are aged nations, compared to a median age of 31 years for the world, and the even more youthful nations of Nigeria, Bangladesh, Philippines, Egypt, and Mexico.

 - Japan and Russia have a small, negative population growth rate.
 That is, their populations are slowly shrinking, currently.
 Japan has no net migration, but Russia has a comparatively large net migration of +1.7 persons per thousand population.
 I believe the largest part of this in-migration is due to ethnic Russians migrating from nations which were formerly part of the Soviet Union.